-The user assumes the entire risk related to their use of the Texas Wildfire Risk Explorer and either the published or derived products from these data. is providing these data "as is" and disclaims any and all warranties, whether expressed or implied, including (without limitation) any implied warranties of merchantability or fitness for a particular purpose.
-In no event will be liable to you or to any third party for any direct, indirect, incidental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of these data.
+The user assumes the entire risk related to their use of the Texas Wildfire Risk Explorer and either the published or derived products from these data. is providing these data "as is" and disclaims any and all warranties, whether expressed or implied, including (without limitation) any implied warranties of merchantability of fitness for a particular purpose.
+In no event will be liable to you or to any third party for any dired, incluental, consequential, special or exemptary damages or lost profit resulting from any use or misuse of these data.